Skip to main content

 Pandas data analytics library - source

-Pandas provides flexible data structures designed to make working with structured data fast, easy, and expressive.
+Pandas provides flexible data structures that make working with structured data fast, easy, and expressive.
 It is a fundamental high-level building block for doing practical, real-world data analysis.

 Matplotlib

-Matplotlib is a plotting library used for 2D graphics in Python programming language.
+Matplotlib is a plotting library for 2D graphics in the Python programming language.
 It provides an object-oriented API for embedding plots into applications using general-purpose GUI toolkits like Tkinter, wxPython, Qt, or GTK.
-Learn more about matplotlib in our Introduction to Data Visualization with Matplotlib course.
+Learn more about Matplotlib in our Introduction to Data Visualization with Matplotlib course.

 SciPy